Victoria amazonica (Poepp.) J. C. Sowerby

 Bloom Time: Summer

-Victoria cruziana is a giant, water lily with massive, floating mid-green lily pads that can reach up to 8 feet (2.4 m) across and can support the weight of a small adult.
+Victoria cruziana is a giant, water lily with large floating, mid-green lily pads that can reach up to 8 feet (2.4 m) in diameter and can support the weight of a small adult.
 Its leaves are reddish-purple and softly hairy on the underside.
-The ephemeral, pineapple-scented blooms appear in summer, lasting only two nights.
+The ephemeral pineapple-scented blooms appear in summer, lasting only two nights.
 The flowers are up to 16 inches (40 cm) in diameter, white the first night, turning pink on the second night.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 How to Grow and Care

 In the wild, the giant waterlily is a short-lived perennial, but at Kew, Royal Botanic Gardens, it is raised as an annual from seed planted each January.

 - Back to genus Victoria